-Sample-Code Conventions
+Example Code Conventions

-Examples of SQL code occur throughout this manual.
-Except where noted, the code is not specific to any single IBM Informix application development tool.
+Examples of SQL code occur throughout this publication.
+Except as noted, the code is not specific to any single IBM Informix application development tool.

 If only SQL statements are listed in the example, they are not delimited by semicolons.
 For instance, you might see the code in the following example:

 '''

-CONNECT TO stores demo
+CONNECT TO stores_demo

 DELETE FROM customer

-WHERE customer num = 121
+WHERE customer_num = 121

 COMMIT WORK

 DISCONNECT CURRENT

 '''

 To use this SQL code for a specific product, you must apply the syntax rules for that product.
-For example, if you are using DB-Access, you must delimit multiple statements with semicolons.
-If you are using an SQL API, you must use EXEC SQL at the start of each statement and a semicolon (or other appropriate delimiter) at the end of the statement.
+For example, if you are using an SQL API, you must use EXEC SQL at the start of each statement and a semicolon (or other appropriate delimiter) at the end of the statement.
+If you are using DB-Access, you must delimit multiple statements with semicolons.